 If you like to party like it’s 1776…

 Great nightlife is everywhere in Philly, but some areas are better than others.
 If you want to be in the middle of things (or far away from it) put down the beer bottle and pay attention!
 Philadelphia is a city of neighborhoods, so keep an eye out for your perfect match.

 - If you’re fresh out of college, but want to hold on to the college lifestyle for a bit longer, check out University City.
 It’s home to Drexel University and the University of Pennsylvania, hence the name.
 The people here tend to be younger, college-aged students, and as such there is large apartment turnover.
 There are tons of great college bars here, like Cavanaugh’s, which runs the Erin Express every year, a famous St. Patty’s pub crawl.

 - Rittenhouse, on the other side of Broad Street from Old City, is arguably the nicest neighborhood in Philadelphia.
 Rittenhouse Square is a beautiful park in itself, but the neighborhood extends for a few streets in each direction.
 Throughout these streets are probably the best nightlife destinations in the city.
-There are clubs like Coda, Rumor, and 1925 for getting dressed up and dancing.
+There are clubs like Voyeur, Raven Lounge, and The Library Bar for getting dressed up and dancing.
 If you’re more in the mood for a casual night with your friends and a pitcher of Guinness, check out Irish Pub on 20th and Walnut or Fado on 15th and Locust.